Stéphanie Louise de Bourbon-Conti: Early life and education

 Stéphanie Louise de Bourbon-Conti was born in Paris on December 26, 1762, and was reportedly the "natural" or illegitimate daughter of Louis François de Bourbon, prince de Conti and Louise Jeanne de Durfort, duchesse de Mazarin.
 She received her education from Jean-Jacques Rousseau.
 He tutored her in military exercises, drawing, mathematics, music, Greek, Latin, and Italian.
 She composed music between 1766 and 1772 playing the violin, harp, flute, clarinet, piano, horn, and flageolet.
 In 1770, she attended the marriage of Marie Antoinette and the dauphin, Louis-Auguste, the future Louis XVI.

-In a biographical study of Marie-Therese-Charlotte de France, Duchesse d'Angoulême and daughter of Louis XVI, which appeared in an English translation in 1908, the French historian Théodore Gosselin (writing underr the pen name "G. Lenotre") cast doubt on Stéphanie Louise de Bourbon-Conti's claims to aristocratic status through paternity.
+In a biographical study of Marie-Therese-Charlotte de France, Duchesse d'Angoulême and daughter of Louis XVI, which appeared in an English translation in 1908, the French historian Théodore Gosselin (writing under the pen name "G. Lenotre") cast doubt on Stéphanie Louise de Bourbon-Conti's claims to aristocratic status through paternity.
 Referring to her as the "self-styled Comtesse Stephanie Louise de Montcairzain," whose name Montcairzain she had contrived as a "anagrammatical patronymic," Gosselin wrote that "she was only able to offer the flimsiest of evidence in support of her claims to this exalted but irregular lineage."
 He added that since "1787 she had been wearying the Royal Family with her claims."
 He suggested that "to prove [her status] she would willingly have died on the scaffold" by guillotine during the Revolution, but that this distinction was denied to her on account of her spurious claims.